jrom876/lgentest1/README.md

 This repo will be initialized with the current HTML/CSS/JS web page version.

+Java version lGenGUI03 added.

-More lottery generators will be added shortly.
+More lottery generators may be added soon.